zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Inputs

 * "Child Zone" - The name of the child zone.
-* "Undelegated Data" - the submitted delegation data, name server names, IP addresses and any DS record data for *Child Zone*
+* "Undelegated Data" - the submitted delegation data, name server names for *Child Zone*, and any IP addresses for the name server names.

 ### Prerequisite